 - Uncontrolled or abnormally high blood pressure.

-- Abnormally high blood sugar levels (if you are diabetic).
+- Abnormally high or uncontrolled blood sugar levels (if you are diabetic).

 Can someone come with me while I am being treated?

 You are welcome to bring a friend or family member with you to MOMOM.
 They can accompany you while outside the clinic, but we require them to stay in the family/friends waiting area once you enter the building.
 You will be able to rejoin them after you are finished.